dijasila/GPAW/doc/platforms/Linux/sophia.rst

 .. seealso::

     * :mod:`Creation of Python virtual environments <venv>`.
-    * Information about the Niflheim cluster can be found at `<https://docs-devel.hpc.ait.dtu.dk/hardware/sophia/>`_.
+    * Information about the Sophia cluster can be found at `<https://docs-devel.hpc.ait.dtu.dk/hardware/sophia/>`_.
     * `MyQueue <https://myqueue.readthedocs.io/>`__.